-Unfortunately, I didn't find much.
+Unfortunately, I didn't find much when I looked for answers.
 There seemed to be two camps: (1) those who fought for intuitive eating and no restrictions at all... and (2) those who claimed following the Autoimmune Protocol just wasn't that hard.

 I didn't resonate with either option.

 So, over the last few years, I've been learning how to do things a different way.
-I've been learning how to follow the principles of the Paleo Approach, including the Autoimmune Protocol, AND intuitive eating at the same time.
+I've been learning how to eat (and not eat) certain foods WHILE practicing intuitive eating at the same time.

-I'm sharing this because, if you've tried to heal your body naturally (and maybe get off medication or lessen your symptoms), you may have tried Paleo or the Autoimmune Protocol.
+I'm sharing this because, if you're trying to feel better, you may have tried Paleo or the Autoimmune Protocol.
 You may be like me and looking for a way to make intuitive eating + the autoimmune protocol work together.

-But, mostly, I'm sharing this because I think it is possible to eat intuitively on the autoimmune protocol.
+But mostly, I'm sharing this because I think it is possible to eat intuitively on an elimination-based diet.

 What we need to do is start by addressing that there's nothing wrong with choosing to eat in accordance with a set of principles or ideas.
 With choosing to eat in accordance with underlying health challenges or symptoms (like autoimmune disease or chronic illness).

-The difference between a diet that may cause more harm than good and a way of eating is internal.
+The difference between a diet that may cause more harm than good and a way of eating that supports our nourishment is internal.
 The difference is found in our FEELINGS - in force, restriction, emotions, and deprivation AS OPPOSED TO love, freedom, and choice.

 Let me explain.

 Imagine that you decide to try out what I call The MERGE Method.
-(A way to bridge the gap between intuitive eating and food sensitivities.)
+(A way to bridge the gap between intuitive eating and food intolerances.)